Ceres445/Ceres445/README.md

 ### Hello there 👋

-- I'm currently working on a discord bot that will support the [Dank Memer](https://dankmemer.lol/) community
+- I'm currently working not doing any projects
 - Nearly proficient in python lol
 - Reach me on discord Ceres#9663